NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 NOTE: `kgea_config.yaml` is in `.gitignore`, but `kgea_config.yaml-template` is not.
 If you are worried about your keys getting into source control, use one of the other two configuration approaches.

+## Other Prerequisites

+Installation of the `cryptography` Python package requires a local copy of the rust compiler by following the [rust installation  instructions](https://cryptography.io/en/latest/installation.html#rust).

 ## Project Python Package Dependencies

 The project has several Python package dependencies, but these are actually already recorded in the Pipfile which `pipenv` manages.
 Therefore, installing the required Python dependencies merely requires execution of the following from within the root directory, after the `pipenv` tool itself plus all other non-Python external software (see above) are installed :